sliverc/rbtree/README.rst

 Internal: not bound

 After deleting a black node, the blackness is pushed down to the child.
-If is black, it is now double (extra) black.
+If it is black, it is now double (extra) black.
 Property 1 has to be restored.

 tree
    The root node of the tree.
 A pointer to nil represents an empty tree.